Zeugwerk/Testbench/README.md

 # Testbench

 **Testbench** is a lightweight library designed to provide a unified interface for various PLC unittest framework implementations.
 It acts as a bridge, allowing developers to write consistent test logic while supporting multiple underlying test frameworks.
-It reduces the overhead to weite tests and therefore lower the hurdle for writing unittests, to a bare minimum!
+It reduces the overhead to write tests and therefore lower the hurdle for writing unittests, to a bare minimum!

 ## Key Features
 - Framework-agnostic interfaces for test implementation.